 LMD in Donkey Kong for Atari

-Whos going to check the same location 50 times after the first time tells you theres nothing useful there?
+Who's going to check the same location 50 times after the first time tells you there's nothing useful there?
 Apparently someone somewhere did while playing Resident Evil 2, and thats how the discovery of Film D was made.
-Whats on the film that took 50 searches to dig out of Weskers desk?
-A photo of Rebecca Chambers after a pick-up game.
+What's on the film that took 50 searches to dig out of Wesker's desk?
+A photo of Rebecca Chambers after a pick-up game of basketball.
 What a treat.

-We know that this hidden gem was officially revealed in a book called Research on BioHazard 2 Final Edition in Japan the same year RE2 launched, but wed bet that North American players had no idea this existed until years had passed.
-If it werent for that book, I STILL dont think wed have found it today, 16 years after the game released!
+We know that this hidden gem was officially revealed in a book called Research on BioHazard 2 Final Edition in Japan the same year RE2 launched, but we'd bet that North American players had no idea this existed until years had passed.
+If it weren't for that book, I STILL don't think we'd have found it today, almost 20 years after the game released.

 Chris Houlihan room in Link to the Past

 Because the game launched back in the days before the Internet, no one even knew the room existed.
-The World Wide Web is what brought this place to light, only becoming widely known twelve years after the game initially launched in 2002.
-Anyone who stumbled upon it before that probably thought the game was haunted by someone named Chris and tried to perform an exorcism on the cartridgeor was that just me?
+The World Wide Web is what brought this place to light, only becoming widely known twelve years after the game initially launched in 1992.
+Anyone who stumbled upon it before that probably thought the game was haunted by someone named Chris and tried to perform an exorcism on the cartridge; or was that just me?

-Wave Race: Blue Storm for the GameCube hides a comical Easter egg where the announcer turns into a half-interested, over-sarcastic jerk.
-Things youll hear him say include you have chosen poorly at the character select, if you were any good, youd get a turbo by hitting the gas when the light turns green at the start of a race, and you dont have an inferiority complex; youre just inferior when he REALLY wants to be a jerk.
+Wave Race: Blue Storm for the GameCube hides a comical Easter egg where the announcer turns into a half-interested, overly-sarcastic jerk.
+Things you'll hear him say include "you have chosen poorly" at the character select, "if you were any good, you'd get a turbo by hitting the gas when the light turns green at the start of a race", and "you don't have an inferiority complex; you're just inferior" when he REALLY wants to be a jerk.

 Deus Ex: Invisible War's Flag-Flushing Disco

-This is another Easter Egg Im surprised we gamers ever found, because getting to the disco dance party takes some really weird steps.
-Id bet that most people didnt look at those flags in that bunker and think to themselves you know what?
-Im going to move that to the bathroom.
-Thatll show that dastardly UNATCO!
-Whoever first discovered this, were glad you did: everyone should be invited to this party.
+This is another Easter Egg I'm surprised we ever found, because getting to the disco dance party takes some really weird steps.
+I'd bet that most people didn't look at those flags in that bunker and think to themselves "You know what?
+I'm going to move that to the bathroom.
+That'll show that dastardly UNATCO!"
+Whoever first discovered this, we're glad you did: everyone should be invited to this party.

-The Marathon games on the PC are a great example of how Bungie got their start in making great shooters.
-While the games certainly laid the groundwork for the smash hit Halo series (and hopefully also smash-hit Destiny), they also showcased just how well Bungie could keep secrets within their games: they hid an entire multiplayer level within the game, where only the most tech-savvy players could find it.
+The Marathon games on the PC and Macintosh are a great example of how Bungie got its start in making great shooters.
+While the games certainly laid the groundwork for the smash hit Halo series, they also showcased just how well Bungie could keep secrets within its games: they hid an entire multiplayer level within the game, where only the most tech-savvy players could find it.

-With a lot of digging, someone finally figured out the key to unlocking the level: finding it centers around combining hexadecimal terms seen on terminals in-game, then turning the combined hex term into readable code and reintroducing it into the games files.
-I have no idea who would even think to try that, as some players (like me) just know how to click start game and go, but the idea of hiding a full map in a games code is astounding.
-It makes me wonder what Bungie may be planning to hide in Destiny or may still be hiding in the Halo games.
+With a lot of digging, someone finally figured out the key to unlocking the level: finding it centers around combining hexadecimal terms seen on terminals in-game, then turning the combined hex term into readable code and reintroducing it into the game's files.
+I have no idea who would even think to try that, as some players (like me) just know how to hit the start button, but the idea of hiding a full map in a game's code is astounding.

 Splinter Cell: Double Agent's Seal Rescue

-Theres a mission in Splinter Cell: Double Agent where Sam Fisher must rescue four Seals from imprisonment.
-That doesnt sound like anything too out of the ordinary, expect Im not talking about Navy SEALS; Im talking about the ocean-dwelling, balance balls on their noses animals that clap their fins and say ow ow ow.
+Throughout the original Xbox version of Splinter Cell: Double Agent's co-op stages, there are a series of hidden side missions where you and a friend must rescue five seals from imprisonment.
+That doesn't sound like anything too out of the ordinary, except I'm not talking about Navy SEALS; I'm talking about the ocean-dwelling, balance-balls-on-their-noses animals that clap their fins and make honking noises.

-Four years after Double Agents release, two of the games developers posted a video revealing the hidden co-op side mission, where a team must find and rescue four baby seals from another planet and their princess using items that before had zero consequence.
-(Heres a different video showing it off.)
-Without the reveal these seals might have stayed hidden forever, but Im glad that we could bring peace to the seal people of Splinter Cell.
+Four years after Double Agent's release, two of the game's developers posted a video revealing the hidden co-op side mission, where a team must find and rescue five baby seals using a variety of seemingly inconsequential items.
+(Here's a video showing it off.)
+Without the reveal, these seals might have stayed hidden forever, but I'm glad that we could bring peace to the seal people of Splinter Cell.